Alicia Koplowitz: Career

 In 1962, her father died in a horse-riding accident and her mother enlisted Ramón Areces, a close friend of her father and the president of El Corte Inglés S.A., the largest department store chain in Europe, to run CYCSA for her and her daughters' benefit.
 In 1968, Alicia's mother died of cancer.

-In 1969, Koplowitz's sister Esther married Alberto Alcocer and six months later, Koplowitz married Alberto Alcocer's cousin Alberto Cortina, the son of Pedro Cortina Mauri, foreign minister during the Franco period.
-The sisters gave up their board seats to their husbands and the "Albertos", as they were known, made the firm grow spectacularly from 1973 onwards and diversified acquiring real estate, Banco Zaragozano, and 47 percent of Catalonia construction firm Fomento de Obras y Construcciones SA (FOCSA).
+In 1969, Koplowitz's sister Esther married Alberto Alcocer and six months later, Koplowitz married Alberto Alcocer's cousin Alberto Cortina, the son of Pedro Cortina Mauri, a foreign minister during the Franco period.
+The sisters gave up their board seats to their husbands and the "Albertos", as they were known, made the firm grow from 1973 onwards and diversified acquiring real estate, Banco Zaragozano, and 47 percent of the Catalan construction firm Fomento de Obras y Construcciones SA (FOCSA).

 In 1990, Koplowitz divorced Alberto Cortina after he was photographed by paparazzi in 1989 with another woman (Marta Chávarri, then wife of Fernando Falcó, marqués de Cubas, who Esther would later marry in 2003).
 At the same time, Esther also found that her husband was having an affair and divorced six months later.
 In 1990, the sisters returned to the board of CYCSA, filling the seats vacated by their husbands.
 Their husbands received ownership of the Banco Zaragozano as part of the divorce settlement.

-In 1992, CYCSA merged with 'Fomento de Obras y Construcciones, S.A.
-(FOCSA) forming the largest construction company in Spain.
+In 1992, CYCSA merged with Fomento de Obras y Construcciones, S. A. (FOCSA) forming the largest construction company in Spain.
 The company was renamed Fomento de Construcciones y Contratas S.A.
 (FCC).
 In 1998, Koplowitz sold her 28.26% stake in FCC to her sister Esther for 871 million euro.
-When Alicia left FCC in 1998, FCC was the largest construction and services company in Spain with nearly the sales of the next largest.
-In 2012, FCC had dropped to fifth largest in Spain while its competitor Grupo ACS (with the sisters' ex-husbands Alberto Cortina & Alberto Alcocer among its largest shareholders) is now the largest construction and services company in the world.
+When Alicia left FCC in 1998, FCC was the largest construction and services company in Spain.
+In 2012, FCC had dropped to fifth largest in Spain while its competitor Grupo ACS (with the sisters' ex-husbands Alberto Cortina and Alberto Alcocer among its largest shareholders) is now the largest construction and services company in the world.

-Since then, Koplowitz has diversified her investments, mainly through Private Equity, blue chip companies in the stock exchange, oil and real estate (such as the Ritz in Madrid, the Park Hyatt in Milan and commercial and office buildings all over the United States), advised by Oscar Fanjul (a former ex-chairman of Repsol).
-She has an estimated fortune of 3,000 million euro.
+Since then, Koplowitz has diversified her investments, mainly through Private Equity, blue chip companies on the stock market, oil and real estate (such as the Ritz in Madrid, the Park Hyatt in Milan and commercial and office buildings all over the United States), advised by Oscar Fanjul (a former ex-chairman of Repsol).
+She has an estimated fortune of 3,000 million euros.

 In 1998, Koplowitz created Omega Capital, a venture capital firm specializing in growth.
 Omega Capital is an investment company 100% owned by her.
 The first investment in funds of hedge funds was made in 1999.